 Next step: register for the Plastic Packaging Tax

 2. Businesses that import or manufacture less than 10 tonnes of plastic packaging.
-If you do, you may be exempt from the tax itself but you will need to keep records of your packaging.
+If you do, you may be exempt from the tax itself but you do need to keep records of your packaging.
 This includes records to show:

-If this seems like a lot, it is, but these records will help ensure businesses comply with the new tax.
+If this seems like a lot, it is, but these records ensure businesses comply with the new tax.
 As the Government says, “plastic packaging is assumed to not meet the recycled content test unless it can be shown it does".

 Next Step: consider alternative packaging if possible.